Seneca-Scholars/SS-Status-C6/status.md

 # Arianna's Statuses!

+## 7/17/25

+What the Table Project taught me...

+- Gameplanning before acting: a project's instructions may seem daunting when 1st reading them, but taking the time to talk things out as a team, and write out notes, steps, and goals in a doc is very helpful.

+- If 1 person on the team doesnt understand what we are doing, take the time to fill them in: although it seems trivial--leaving one person out the loop, will only cause more confusion, saying things like "what dont you understand" in a respectful way, will save so much time for confusion. (talking about this vs DOING this is very diffrent)

+- using a develop branch: Coding in a group WILL get tricky, so having the develop branch came so helpful, when merging or worrying about if changes on branches were properly saved.
+The develop branch became a safe space lol

+- leverging chatgbt: like Wajiw is teaching us, using chatgbt as a tool instead of a cheat is the way to go.
+Asking it to futher explain certain tags, or elements helps when coding my branch, or answering questions of team members who were wondering the same.

+- the importance of communication before pulling and merging: currently, Lauren R. is running into a merge conflict within her branch, we knew this BECAUSE of past conversations as a team, without that, we wouldve been lost!
+Or even lost some of our progress

 ## 7/16/25

 Morning Time Make-Up: This morning I spent time fixing and styling my personal project.
 I had a issue with the output not displaying when the user enters a class, but turns out it was a simple fix with HTML.
 I also did some research to find some good AP sources for users to have.
 Then I began to style the text and format.